 Will the world soon experience a return of patriarchy?
-That is the question raised by Phillip Longman in the March/April 2006 issue of Foreign Policy.
+That is the question raised by Phillip Longman in the current issue of Foreign Policy.

-The magazine's cover features a rather stunning headline: "Why Men Rule – and Conservatives Will Inherit the Earth."
+The magazine's cover features a rather stunning headline: "Why Men Rule--and Conservatives Will Inherit the Earth."
 That headline would be surprising in almost any contemporary periodical, but it is especially significant that this article should appear in the pages of Foreign Policy, published by the Carnegie Endowment for International Peace.
-The publication of this article set a good many heads to spinning.
+The publication of this article is likely to set a good many heads to spinning.

 Phillip Longman is Bernard L Schwartz Senior Fellow at the New America Foundation.
 He is a well-respected author and researcher, whose books have included The Empty Cradle: How Falling Birthrates Threaten World Prosperity and What to Do about It (2004).
 In his previous works, Longman has projected how falling birthrates throughout advanced societies will lead to financial, political, social, and demographic decline.

-In this article, he pressed his argument to the next stage – announcing the return of patriarchy – the concept of male leadership – as essential to a recovery of higher birthrates and reproduction.
+In this new article, he presses his argument to the next stage--announcing the return of patriarchy--the concept of male leadership--as essential to a recovery of higher birthrates and reproduction.

 Throughout human history, a persistent fall in birthrates has served as a harbinger of cultural decline and a warning of cultural collapse.
 The reasons for this are many, but center in the fact that the cause of falling birthrates is often a loss of social cohesion and confidence and the effect of falling reproduction rates is a decline in economic prosperity and erosion of the social structure.

 Put simply, a significant fall in birthrates means that, in the next generation, there will be fewer workers, parents, consumers, and contributors to the common welfare.
 As societies age, a greater percentage of the population tends toward the older end of the age spectrum--representing greater dependency and less economic contribution.